alifa98/blog/_posts/2021-05-11-corona-product-in-graph-theory.markdown

 $ E(H) = \\{ \\{a , b\\} \\} $

-In the beginning we copy the $H$, 5 times and spread them around the graph $G$:
+In the beginning, we copy the $H$, 5 times and spread them around the graph $G$:
 {% include image.html url="/contents/G_corona_H_first_step.png" caption="First Step of Corona Product" %}